MetaSys-LISBP/PhysioFit/docs/usage.rst

         - **Bounds on growth rate (µ)**: Minimal and maximal values of the growth rate.
 Default: [1e-4, 50]
         - **Verbose logs**: Should debug information be written in log file.
 Useful in case of trouble (please join it to the issue on github).
 Default: False

 .. note:: Initial values and bounds should be carefully chosen.
-Ideally, these values should be in the range of values used in the experiment.
+Ideally, initial values should be in the range of values used in the experiment.
 Well-defined bounds will enhance robustness and speed of the flux calculation process.
 The default
-          bounds are sufficient in most cases, but may still be defined by the user when needed (e.g. the higher bound on initial metabolite concentrations should be increased if the initial concentration of substrate is higher than 50, which is the default value.).
+          bounds are sufficient in most cases, but may still be defined by the user when needed (e.g. the higher bound on initial metabolite concentrations should be increased if the initial concentration of substrate is higher than 50, since it is the maximal value allowed by default.).

 Output files
 ---------------------------